 The Downy and Hairy woodpeckers both inhabit the Americas, including the USA, Canada and some parts of Central and South America.
 There are quite a few species of woodpeckers that look similar to both, including the Ladder-backed woodpecker, Nutall’s woodpecker and the Lesser-Spotted woodpecker.
 However, due to their close proximity to each other, Downy and Hairy woodpeckers are the most commonly confused, so what is the difference between them?

 Size is a telling factor here, as the larger Hairy woodpecker is about 30% larger than the Downy woodpecker when fully grown, and they look more ‘full’ and less slender.
-Next, the longer bill of the Hairy woodpecker compared to the Downy woodpecker might be a dead giveaway, though this is generally only the case for adult birds.
+Next, the long bill of the Hairy woodpecker compared to the Downy woodpecker might be a dead giveaway, though this is generally only the case for adult birds.
 Downy woodpeckers also have additional markings on their outer tail feathers.

 Downy Woodpecker (Dryobates pubescens)